cs60apa/Technical-interview/README.md

 - About
 - Program

-*This should be a responsive website both mobile and desktop should look like this one below* https://powerlearnproject.org/
+*This should be a responsive website both mobile and desktop should look like this one 👉* https://powerlearnproject.org/

 # CI/CD